-APS is launching a new journal to serve as the home for dissemination and discussion of new developments in research methodology and practices, and is seeking nominations for the Founding Editor of the forthcoming publication.
+APS is launching a new journal to serve as the home for dissemination and discussion of new developments in research methodology and practices.

 APS President Susan Goldin-Meadow said: “This will be a unique publication for our field, one that is designed to make methodological advances accessible to researchers across areas.
 It reflects APS’s leadership in efforts to bolster psychological science through innovation and methodological advances.”